Photo Credit: KE Documentary

 As a teenager I surrounded myself with children and babysitting jobs.
 I knew I wanted a family.
 As I grew up I played multiple sports and had an athlete mentality.
 In high school, I chose volleyball and met the love of my life, Rob, playing the game that I loved the most.
 I earned a full athletic scholarship at Southwest Texas State University (now known as Texas State), where I earned by Bachelors of Science in Biology.
 On July 13, 1996, I married the love of my life and we settled down in Austin, Texas.

 Shortly after my college career ended, we began trying to have a family.
 After trying for over a year and not succeeding at pregnancy, we began seeing a fertility doctor.
 We found out that my body did not ovulate.
 I had very irregular menstrual cycles since I began my cycles at age 14.
-Being so young and with lack of education I had no idea this was a problem.
+Being so young, athletic and with lack of education I had no idea this was a problem.
 With the help of the fertility drug, Clomid, I became pregnant and 10 months later I gave birth to our handsome son, Lee Wyatt.
 Since we had trouble conceiving with the first child, we started working on our second child soon after our first.
 With the help of Clomid again, I became pregnant.
 21 months later I gave birth to our beautiful daughter, Raeley Kate.

 I have supported several of my friends as their birth Doula, postpartum Doula, breastfeeding and parenting help.
 I have helped several pregnant women and new moms relieve their aches, pains and speed up their after birth healing process with the application of Scientology body assists.
 My favorite story is one of my friend’s had her baby and he was rushed to the NICU after delivery due to a hole in his lung.
 After being in the NICU for 3 days, bottle feed and received body assists he made a “miraculous recovery”, stated by the doctor, and was released to go home.
 His mom really wanted to breast feed, so I had the task of getting him on the breast.
 I lived with them for a week, in Las Vegas, and by the time I left I had baby boy breastfeeding and he continued to do so until he was 3 years old.